 Was her image disfigured?

-How many moments and thoughts passed before you realized the woman returning your gaze was you?
+How many moments and thoughts passed before you realized the stranger in the mirror returning your gaze, was you?

 When I realized I didn’t know my purpose

 I married in 1989 at a young age.

 In fact, I was barely twenty years old, idealistic, and ready to devote myself to family life, or so I thought.

 Like many others, I eventually became disillusioned with what I once believed was the right path.

 There were periods of time when I’d question the course of my life and even write about it.

 But, daily life soon encroached on those momentary glimpses of freedom-freedom to truly know me.